szafranski/Rigol_DS1052E-firmware/README.md

 # Rigol_DS1052E-firmware
-firmware and 100MHz mod for a Rigol scope
+Firmware and 100MHz mod for a Rigol scope.

 NO (RISKY) SERIAL NUMBER CHANGING!
 Just put USB drive into the scope!

 Checked on my scope.
 Worked.

-I firstly updated some old firmware to the newest one (04.02 from about 2016) - non moded and than flashed firmware once again with that firmware but moded.
+I firstly updated some old firmware to the newest one (04.02 from about 2016) - non-moded and than flashed firmware once again with that firmware but moded.

 DO IT AT YOU OWN RISK - it is minimal but still